mongrate/mongrate/README.md

 bash contrib/setup.sh
 ```

+## How to run tests

 To run the test suite, just run `phpunit`.

 The tests use a database called `mongrate_test` in your local MongoDB server.